 A Word from the Founder, Zest & Curiosity

 I have always admired the work of Frank Lloyd Wright.
-With utmost joy we had Dr. Gjoko Muratovski, as Zest & Curiosity’s esteemed contributor.
+With utmost joy, we had Dr. Gjoko Muratovski, as Zest & Curiosity’s esteemed contributor.
 Thank you Gjoko for sharing your insights and marvelous photography for this inspiring article.

 Enjoy in exploring the iconic Fallingwater, dear reader!